upcgames2324/Assigment2/README.md

 ## Installation

-Download Zip file in the latest [release](https://github.com/RollingBarrel/Helheim-Engine/releases), unzip it and execute the Helheim_Engine.exe file.
+Download Zip file in the latest [release](https://github.com/RollingBarrel/Helheim-Engine/releases), unzip it and execute the Helheim_Engine.exe for the engine or Chrysalis.exe for the game.

 ## Rolling Barrel Team
 **Programmers**